gene-kira/Psychic-Mind/README.md

 What is the difference between AI and man ?   ans: is the strength of a human Heart

 Eugene Silly Putty Data info-15-  is a masterpiece   it 4-23-2026  302 pm

+Eugene Locker-20-   is a masterpiece  with great power 5-4-2026  4pm